 Become a Fellow

-As a Fellow, you’ll receive deep training in a variety of skills including group facilitation, data analysis, public speaking and community engagement.
-You’ll also spend time learning about Jewish approaches to social justice and dig in deeply with local faculty about inequity in your city.
-You will also build a broad network of personal and professional contacts through your work as a Fellow.
+As a Fellow, you’ll engage in a weekly cycle of learning grounded in a core set of Jewish values.
+Each week you’ll deep dive into a variety of learning topics centered around the work you do, such as community engagement, facilitation, and data analysis.
+You’ll spend time learning about Jewish approaches to racial and economic justice, and work with local faculty in your city to more deeply understand the impact of injustice in your city.
+You will also build a broad network of personal professional relationships through your work as a Fellow.

-You could be placed in Detroit, Miami, New York (Brooklyn or Harlem), Philadelphia or Pittsburgh.
-You’ll live, serve and learn together with other Fellows in an inclusive, supportive and pluralistic community.
-Housing, a living stipend, full health insurance, ongoing professional development and other benefits are covered by Repair the World
+Fellows serve in Atlanta, Baltimore, Detroit, Miami, New York City, or Pittsburgh.
+To see some examples of our current partner organizations for each city, click here.
+You’ll serve, and learn together with other Fellows in a supportive and pluralistic community.
+A housing stipend, a living stipend, full health insurance, ongoing professional development, and other benefits are covered by Repair the World.

 Serving With Your Partners

 Fellows are placed with between one to three organizations in their communities doing work to address a variety of local justice issues (ranging from Education Justice, Food Justice, Housing Justice, Environmental Justice, Criminal Justice, and more).
 As a First Year Fellow, you can expect to spend a lot of your time volunteering with your partners directly.
 Depending on your city, you could be placed with a variety of partners.
 Take a look at our current list of partners.

 Senior Fellows will spend less of their time directly serving with their partners, they will take an increased role in helping drive volunteers towards projects at their partners.

 Professional Development & Working With Your Cohort